 Do you need to hire full-time employees?
-No, you don’t; instead, you can hire temporary support reps or outsource and get help from the external company.
+No, you don’t; instead, you can hire temporary support reps or outsource and get help from an external company.

 How to find this out?
 Study your last year's data and metrics to define which communication channels are more preferred among your customers during the holiday season.
 You can understand which channels to focus on based on the received data.
 If you don't have the historical data from the previous holiday season, make sure to pay attention and record it this year.

-4 Tips How to Manage Holiday Season Customer Service
+4 Tips on How to Manage Holiday Season Customer Service